Comparing the input with the output and measuring efficiency is usually what we refer to when we talk about

 Ultradian rhythm = repeated period of a cycle within 24 hours.

-Researchers found out that whenever we try to force ourselves focusing longer than 90 minutes on a specific task we overstrain ourselves and need longer periods to recover.
+Researchers found out that whenever we try to force ourselves to focus longer than 90 minutes on a specific task we overstrain ourselves and need longer periods to recover.

 Bestseller author Tony Schwartz suggests working in 90 minutes batches.

 Besides his bestseller, he has also written another book on productivity.

 The best way to get things done is in 3x 90 minutes batches of focused time each day with a 15 to 20 minutes break between each batch.